codestag/stagtools/readme.txt

 5. Navigate to Settings &rarr; StagTools to learn about the plugin's features.
 The widgets will be available in Appearance &rarr; Widgets.

 == Changelog ==

+= 2.2.6 - March 16, 2018 =
+* Fixed an issue with Instagram widget
+* Updated FontAwesome library to v5.0.8

 = 2.2.5 - Feb 16, 2018 =
 * Updated FontAwesome library to v5.0.6